sfu-fas/coursys/DOCKER-TODO.md

 * update SYSADMIN.md
 * who is going to own /coursys/*?
 Makefile implies it's `coursys`, instrutions imply root.
 Leaning toward root
 * do we need/want to restart celery and/or celerybeat in cron?
-* fix the compress test if directory hasn't been created yet
 * need some protocol for regular dnf updates and docker pulls